 Understanding Parent Plus Loan Forgiveness

 Parent PLUS loan forgiveness provides financial relief to parents who borrowed money to cover the cost of their children’s college or career school.
-It isn’t always a quick fix, but there are certain federal and private programs that might offer the financial assistance needed to help them get on track.
+It isn’t always a quick fix, but there are certain federal and private programs that might offer the financial forgiveness needed.

-Keep reading to learn more about what the available student loan forgiveness possibilities are for Parent PLUS loans.
+Keep reading to learn more about the available student loan forgiveness possibilities for Parent PLUS loans.

 Are Parent Plus Loans Eligible for Student Loan Forgiveness?